Ginger Spiced Fresh Cranberry Sauce with Orange

 It seems that everyone has a strong opinion about the texture of their cranberry sauce.
 This recipe starts with fresh, whole cranberries.
 As they cook, the berries pop and break down, but chunks of berry remain in the sauce.

-If the flavor of a ginger orange cranberry sauce sounds delicious (it is!) but you don’t like the chunks, simply press the cooked sauce through a sieve.
+If the flavor of a ginger orange cranberry sauce sounds delicious (it is!) but you don’t like the chunks, simply press the cooked sauce through a sieve or food mill.
+Or use an immersion blender to process into a finer texture.

 Related: Christmas Dinner Ideas: Supermarket Products You Can Make at Home